 - Cash flows were projected based on the business plans for construction of residential property;

-- Inflation rates within 0,9% 1% per annum;
+- Inflation rates 0,9% 1% per annum;

-- Discount rates 12,78% per annum.
+- Discount rate 12,78% per annum.

-Accordingly, at 31 December 2019, the cost of land plots (Project 1) measured as described above and related to sold premises, was recognised in cost of sales during 2013 - 2019 in the amount of RUB 8 497 million, while the remaining balance of RUB 276 million is included into finished goods and RUB 250 million - into inventories under construction and development.
+Accordingly, at 31 December 2020, the cost of land plots (Project 1) measured as described above and related to sold premises, was recognised in cost of sales during 2013 - 2020 in the amount of RUB 8 514 million, while the remaining balance of RUB 260 million is included into finished goods and RUB 250 million - into inventories under construction and development.

-At 31 December 2019, the cost of land plots (Project 2) measured as described above and related to premises sold under share participation agreements concluded since 1 January 2017, was recognised in cost of sales during the year ended 31 December 2019 in the amount of RUB 3 022 million, while the remaining balance of RUB 65 million is included in finished goods and RUB 1 435 million in inventories under construction and development.

-At 31 December 2019, the cost of land plots (Project 3) measured as described above and related to premises sold under share participation agreements concluded since 1 January 2017, was recognised in cost of sales during the year ended 31 December 2019 in the amount of RUB 3 569 million, while the remaining balance of RUB 21 million is included in finished goods and RUB 805 million in inventories under construction and development.

-At 31 December 2019, the cost of land plots (Project 4) measured as described above and related to premises sold under share participation agreements concluded since 1 January 2017, was recognised in cost of sales during the year ended 31 December 2019 in the amount of RUB 1 369 million, while the remaining balance of RUB 431 million is included in inventories under construction and development.

-At 31 December 2019, the cost of land plots (Project 5) measured as described above and related to premises sold under share participation agreements, was recognised in cost of sales during the year ended 31 December 2019 in the amount of RUB 1 million, while the remaining balance of RUB 1 192 million is included in inventories under construction and development.
+- At 31 December 2020, the cost of land plots (Project 2) measured as described above and related to premises sold under share participation agreements concluded since 1 January 2017, was recognised in cost of sales during the year ended 31 December 2020 in the amount of RUB 3 712 million, while the remaining balance of RUB 10 million is included in finished goods and RUB 799 million in inventories under construction and development. - At 31 December 2020, the cost of land plots (Project 3) measured as described above and related to premises sold under share participation agreements concluded since 1 January 2017, was recognised in cost of sales during the year ended 31 December 2020 in the amount of RUB 4 132 million, while the remaining balance of RUB 66 million is included in finished goods and RUB 197 million in inventories under construction and development. - At 31 December 2020, the cost of land plots (Project 4) measured as described above and related to premises sold under share participation agreements concluded since 1 January 2017, was recognised in cost of sales during the year ended 31 December 2020 in the amount of RUB 1 770 million, while the remaining balance of RUB 13 million is included in finished goods and of RUB 17 million in inventories under construction and development. - At 31 December 2020, the cost of land plots (Project 5) measured as described above and related to premises sold under share participation agreements, was recognised in cost of sales during the year ended 31 December 2020 in the amount of RUB 396 million, while the remaining balance of RUB 797 million is included in inventories under construction and development.

-In the course of implementation of several development projects the Group has to construct and transfer certain social infrastructure to City Authorities.
-As at 31 December 2019, the cost of such social infrastructure amounts to RUB 1 219 million and is included into the balance of finished goods and inventories under construction and development (31 December 2018: RUB 1 360 million, 1 January 2018: RUB 1 570 million).
+In the course of implementation of several development projects the Group has to construct and transfer certain social infrastructure to City authorities.
+As at 31 December 2020, the cost of such social infrastructure amounts to RUB 1 001 million and is included into the balance of finished goods and inventories under construction and development (31 December 2019: RUB 1 219 million).
 These costs are recoverable as part of projects they relate to.
 The cost of social infrastructure is recognised in cost of sales consistently with the transfer to the customers of the apartments to which this social infrastructure relates.